godspeedelbow/writing/async-await.md

 **Note:**
 - 'passing along data' is cumbersome and so is error-handling (`if (err) return done(err);` much lately?)
-- because of the nature of callbacks in nodejs, errors stacks are incomplete
+- because of the nature of callbacks in NodeJS, errors stacks are incomplete
 - there are other control flow libraries that offer similar solutions

 ### Mere callbacks